Herbal Solutions for Healthy Hair

 Sage is another of the best herbs to help hair grow.
 It is a good source of nutrients as well as active compounds, particularly volatile oils and flavonoids, antioxidants that may help with hair growth ( a study involving mice published in the Journal of the National Medical Association found that polyphenolic compounds encourage hair regrowth in some cases).

 While you can drink sage tea, this herb is also useful for encouraging growth and improving shine when used topically.
 Make a hair rinse with equal parts of a sage infusion and apple cider vinegar for new growth.
 As with the oat straw hair rinse, pour over hair after washing and do not rinse out.

 Make a natural scalp conditioner with sage essential oil for healthier hair and to prevent thinning.
 Add six drops of sage essential oil to one ounce of jojoba oil.
 Massage into the scalp for three minutes before shampooing hair.

 If making a sage tea to use as a rinse or to drink steep one teaspoon of the dried leaves in one cup of boiling water.
 Do not take sage if pregnant or nursing or if you have a seizure disorder.

-Rosemary is high in antioxidants that can protect hair follicles from damage and it improves circulation, stimulating growth.
-When applied to the hair this herb also cleanses the scalp as it has excellent anti-bacterial and anti-fungal properties.
+hair this herb also cleanses the scalp as it has excellent anti-bacterial and anti-fungal properties.